Drarok/ladder2/README.markdown

 $ edit ladder.json
 ```

-Your `ladder.json` file should look like this:
+Your `ladder.json` file should look something like this:

 ```json
 {